Home » Home Safety » Fire Alarm Keeps Going Off? Here’s What To Do

 Once you’ve replaced the battery, reset the alarm.

-The beeping might continue even after replacing the battery, so if you’re wondering ‘why does my smoke alarm keep going off even with a new battery?’, it’s likely because the alarm unit itself hasn’t actually been reset.
+The beeping might continue even after replacing the battery, so if you’re wondering ‘why does my smoke alarm keep going off even with a new battery?’, it’s likely that the alarm unit itself hasn’t actually reset.

 Where is the reset button on my smoke detector?

-Most smoke detectors only have one button on them.
-It carries out multiple functions.
-Holding it for a longer period of time (upwards of 30 seconds) may trigger a factory reset.
+Most smoke detectors only have one button on them in an obvious position, which doubles as a reset button, hush button, and test button.
+Holding it for a longer period of time (upwards of 30 seconds) might trigger a factory reset.

 Other alarms might have a dedicated reset button that requires a pin or pencil to press.
+Look for a small black hole.
 If you’re unsure, it’s best to consult the manufacturer’s instructions.

-Never turn a smoke alarm off permanently, as it can leave you vulnerable to the devastating effects of fires.
+Never turn a smoke alarm off permanently.
+This leaves you vulnerable to the devastating effects of fires.

 5 Most Common Reasons for False Alarms

-If false alarms happen frequently, you’ll want to get to the bottom of the cause before replacing the device.
-Below, dive deeper into the causes of false alarms.
+If false alarms happen frequently, get to the bottom of the cause below before replacing the device.

 1. Dead fire alarm battery

-The most common reason for a false alarm is a dead or low smoke detector battery.
+The most common reason for a false alarm is a dead smoke detector battery.

 Without holding it, press the button on the front of the panel to test the battery.
 If the alarm sounds loudly and clearly, it’s good to go.